alexandralangton/LinkedInPreviewGenerator/README.md

 # LinkedIn Preview Generator

-A React and Node.js site which generates a Google-preview for a valid LinkedIn url.
+A React and Node.js site which generates a Google search preview for a valid LinkedIn url.

 ### Installation Instructions